Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 After studying insects and animals for decades, in the early 2000s, Raubenheimer and Simpson wanted to apply what they knew from studying nutrition, ecology, and etymology in animals and apply it to the runaway obesity epidemic.

-After noting it began with the previous generation, mainly in the last fifty years, they felt something environmental must be at play.
-This made them wonder, ‘what around us changed that allowed us to eat so much energy?’
+After noting that it had begun in the last fifty years, they felt that something environmental must be at play.
+This made them wonder, ‘What changed around us that allowed us to eat so much energy?’
+The chart below shows that calorie intake and obesity increased after the Second Agricultural Revolution in the 1960s

-Their analysis showed that the appetite of various organisms—including humans—increases significantly when the per cent of total calories from protein increases only marginally.
-In addition, their analysis showed that a slight change in protein % was enough to explain large increases in energy intake from carbs and fat.
+Their analysis showed that the appetite of various organisms—including humans—increases significantly when the percentage of total calories from protein increases only marginally.
+In addition, a slight change in protein percentage was enough to explain the significant increase in energy intake from carbs and fat.
+For example, as shown in the chart below, reducing protein from 14% to 12.5% aligns with a 14% increase in energy from carbs and fat.

 Raubenheimer and Simpson concluded that it’s not one single nutrient that influences obesity but rather the balance of protein vs energy.
-Rather than fat OR carbs, fat AND carbs dilutes the protein in our food system and drive us to eat more.
+Rather than fat OR carbs, fat AND carbs dilute the protein in our food system and drive us to eat more.

 Ominously, when we look at the changes in the food system using data from the USDA Economic Research Service, we see that protein % has decreased from around 13% to less than 12% since 1977.
 This seemingly minor decrease in protein % is enough to explain the accompanying growth in obesity.